sythanhho/quotes/index.md

 > - Maya Angelou
 >"Nothing will work unless you do."
 > - Nelson Mandela
 >"It always seems impossible until it's done."
+> - Maya Angelou
+>"We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."